How To Stop Trying To Love Yourself, And Start Being Happy

 Why would I suggest focusing on relationships with real live humans?

-Because our self esteem was originally created through our interactions with real live humans – our parents, our teachers, our bosses etc….
+Because our self-esteem was originally created through our interactions with real live humans – our parents, our teachers, our bosses, our lovers etc….

 We learned who we are by absorbing the feedback we got from the people in our environment.